shhossain/novelupdates-extension/readme.md

-# AI Recommendations For Novelupdates
+# A browser extension for novelupdates

 A browser extension that adds a recommendation series and description for recommendation Lists.